input-output-hk/mithril/docs/website/root/mithril/mithril-network/architecture.md

 :::info

-* The current Mithril network is based on a single aggregator.
-However, the team is currently working on a more decentralized version where multiple aggregators will be operating on the same Mithril network.
+* The current Mithril network relies on a single aggregator.
+However, the team is working on a more decentralized version, where multiple aggregators will operate within the same Mithril network.

 :::